 Really my aim right now is to not have to work at all!
 I just graduated from university and am enjoying the summer months before I dive into the law conversion course in October.
 I’m trying to get a lot of blogging done in the meantime as I’ve been building up tonnes of ideas over the past few months but haven’t had time to write them out!

 What would your dream job be? (i.reads)

-I’ve never been the sort of person to only stick to one thing so I guess I’ve got several dream jobs.
-I’m going to be lawyer, which is a sort of a dream of mine.
-However, if all jobs paid equally then I suppose I’d like to be a culture writer for a large publication or a completely self-employed blogger or the chief editor at a major publishing house or I’d set up my own social media marketing business.
-I’d like to do lots of things in life so I’m not really sure where I’ll end up at the mo!
+I’ve never been the sort of person to only stick to one thing so I guess I’ve got several ‘dream’ jobs.
+At the moment I’m on track to becoming a lawyer so that’s where my life’s headed.
+In another lifetime, I suppose I’d like to be a culture writer for a large publication or a completely self-employed blogger or the editor at a major publishing house or I’d set up my own social media marketing business.
+I’d like to do lots of things in life so who knows where I’ll be in twenty years time.